Clay-111/Agentic-AI-Document-Compliance/README.md

 ## 🚀 Project Overview

 Agentic AI Document Compliance is a modular prototype designed to automate document compliance validation using an agent-based architecture.
-It processes documents such as invoices, bills of lading, IDs, paystubs, etc., by extracting relevant fields, validating them against predefined rules, detecting discrepancies across documents, and providing a user-friendly interface for review.
+It processes documents such as invoices, bills of lading, IDs, and paystubs by extracting relevant fields, validating them against predefined rules, detecting discrepancies across documents, and providing a user-friendly interface for review.

 This project demonstrates how multiple specialized agents work together in an orchestrated workflow to streamline document processing and compliance checks.